Guide to Choosing the Best Cash Management Account in Singapore

 When putting your cash to work with various money market funds and bond funds, it is important to consider the underlying holdings of the fund, the gross yield, and the expense ratio.

-The Fullerton SGD Cash Fund has the largest fund size, highest gross yield and lowest expense ratio amongst the money market funds as of July 2023.
-Read our full review here.
+The Fullerton SGD Cash Fund has the largest fund size, lowest expense ratio, and one of the highest gross yield amongst the money market funds as of June 2024.
+Read more about the Fullerton SGD Cash Fund here.

 If you would like to use your SRS funds, then the Fullerton SGD Cash Fund is available on Endowus together with the Lion Global SGD Enhanced Liquidity Fund in the Endowus Cash Smart – Secure portfolio.